niplav/site/resolving.md

 on the left has confusion 40, and the subgraph emphasized in red is preserved in none of the outputs of `EGEDmin`.

-We also investigated the number of inclusion-maximal consistent subgraphs preserved by `EGEDmin`.
+We also investigated the number of maximal consistent subgraphs preserved by `EGEDmin`.
 We again did this by analyzing the outputs of `EGEDmin` for all graphs with five nodes or less, and some graphs with six or seven nodes.